sjsu-library/unionist/_items/unionist--image-0121.md

 relatedText: unionist--text-0005
 relatedTextIssue:
 filename:
 caption: The answer, not surprisingly, is yes.
-Yes, it is dangerous to ingest
+Yes, it is dangerous to ingest cow manure.
+Don't do it.
 order: '532'
 layout: items_item
 collection: items